iamPranavPatnaik/TrashTrek/README.md

 ## Contributions

-I'd really welcome contributions from the community.
+I welcome contributions from the community.
 If you'd like to contribute to TrashTrek, please follow these steps:

 1. Fork the repository and create a new branch.
 2. Implement your changes or improvements.